 These actions and activities serve to deepen the bonds between the child and their adoptive family.
 For families who have contact with birth and former foster families, parents may want to take advantage of holiday time to help their children connect with people who matter to their children.

-Children can write letters, send emails, make phone calls, SKYPE/Facetime, draw pictures, select presents to send, and when possible, help plan how to have a holiday celebration during a visit.
+Children can write letters, send emails, make phone calls, Zoom/Facetime, draw pictures, select presents to send, and when possible, help plan how to have a holiday celebration during a visit.
 Parents may worry that such contact will stir up feelings of loss and grief.
 If you are in doubt about whether contact will be helpful or harmful in helping your child process and cope with feelings of loss and grief during the holidays, I advise you to seek professional assistance.
-I remember the teen who had never had a Christmas tree and did not know what to do when invited to help trim itu2026and another child whose birth family was often homeless and had no money to buy food or gifts, who felt guilty and overwhelmed by what she received from her new family.
+I remember the teen who had never had a Christmas tree and did not know what to do when invited to help trim it and another child whose birth family was often homeless and had no money to buy food or gifts, who felt guilty and overwhelmed by what she received from her new family.
 If you can embrace the fact that your child may have very different ideas about holiday traditions, and may have strong reactions to what is changing for them in their new families, you will be much better equipped to help them to enjoy this holiday season.
 If you or your child is facing any difficulties in foster care, pre or post-adoption, we are here to help.
-Contact us now.
+Contact us today.

 Set up an appointment today